MAT 2026 Preparation Tips for Language Comprehension & Verbal Ability

 MAT Preparation Tips for Reading Comprehension

-In the Reading Comprehension section of MAT exam, there are usually five passages comprising four questions each.
+There are usually 3-4 RC passages having 4 questions each.
+That makes up for 50% of the total questions in this section.
 MAT Reading Comprehension passages are short (300-500 words approximately) and they contain direct questions based on the given passages.
 All the passages are more or less easy to moderate in terms of difficulty.
 One needs to practice passages from various areas like history, sociology, and science & technology, etc. for MAT.
 Focus on the following three key aspects to upgrade skills for Reading Comprehension section.

 1. Content Knowledge - This is gained purely by reading informative books, articles and passages.
 Read on diverse topics.
 The more you read, the more you gain knowledge.
 Devote one hour to reading every day.